No Place Like Home

 I was fortunate to have served 18 months as the Community Resource Officer and Public Information Officer at the Pocatello Police Department.
 During that time, I streamlined crime reporting, encouraged community involvement, reimplemented a neighborhood watch program, and improved transparency within the police department.
 I also fostered strong working relationships with surrounding law enforcement agencies, community organizations, business owners, local charities, news organizations, and members of the judicial system.
 I will utilize that experience and the connections I have built to empower our community to take an active role in creating a safer, more secure city for themselves and their families.

-ECONOMY
+JOBS & ECONOMY

 "Government's view of the economy could be summed up in a few short phrases: If it moves, tax it.
 If it keeps moving, regulate it.
 And if it stops moving, subsidize it"